Leading Change: Resources and Information for Leaders

 Leaders Self-Assessment Tool

-Freely available to download, this tool helps you reflect on your strengths, identify challenges, and decide where to focus your time, energy, and resources.
+This tool helps you reflect on your strengths, identify challenges, and decide where to focus your time, energy, and resources.

 Underspent & Overstretched: